 When you are in labour, you will be under the care of your diabetes in pregnancy team including your midwife, obstetrician and endocrinologist/ diabetes specialist.
-Your blood glucose levels will be monitored frequently (usually hourly) and there will be regular contact with your diabetes team. who will make adjustments to the amount of insulin you are being given to keep your blood glucose in the target range.
-If you are using CGM or Flash GM, this may be continued throughout labour if you wish.
-CGM and Flash GM do not replace finger prick blood glucose monitoring, but can be helpful to show glucose trends and offer reassurance about glucose levels during labour and birth.
+Your blood glucose levels will be monitored frequently, usually every one or two hours, and there will be regular contact with your diabetes team.